chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 label `click here to start game`.
 Click the green area and you will be asked to specify whether each player should be controlled by a human or the computer; for now, specify human for both, as you haven't implemented your AI yet.
 Clicking on `OK` starts the game.
+-->

+The `Othello` class in `OthelloGameLib.jar` contains a `main()` method, so to run the program, choose from the menu: Run->Run without Debugging.
+VS Code will execute the `Othello` class.

+When you run Othello, a window will appear with a green area with the label `click here to start game`.
+Click the green area and you will be asked to select whether each player should be controlled by a human or an `OthelloAI` class; for now, select human for both, as you haven't implemented your AI yet.
+Clicking on `OK` starts the game.

 A human-controlled player makes a move by double-clicking an empty